Calhoun County, Michigan

 • 1990s - The county undergoes revitalization efforts, focusing on downtown Battle Creek and attracting new businesses.

-This timeline provides a concise overview of the key events in the history of Calhoun County, Michigan.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Calhoun County, Michigan.